Exploring Hells Hollow Falls at McConnells Mill State Park

 You’ll then cross another wooden footbridge over Hell Run.

-As you continue on the Hells Hollow Trail, you can continue to catch glimpses of Hell Run, the stream that feeds the falls.
-There are a few cool spots to stop catch a glimpse of the rushing water.
+As you continue on the Hells Hollow Trail, you will catch glimpses of Hell Run, the stream that feeds the falls.
+There are a few cool spots to stop catch a glimpse of the rushing water along the way.

-When you arrive at a wooden staircase to your left, you’ve almost made it.
-Descend the stairs.
+When you arrive at a wooden staircase to your left, you’ve almost made it!
+Head down the stairs.

 Near the bottom, you’ll find that the stairs do not lead to any sort of viewing platform.
 They literally end in the creek.